nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **Purpose of `CliSyntax`**

-The `CliSyntax` class stores the prefix that is used to detect input and differentiate it from different details.
-The prefix used are
+The `CliSyntax` class stores the prefixs that are used to detect input and differentiate it from different details.
+The prefixes used are
 "by:", "from:", "to:", "@", "p/".
-They represent deadline, start date, end date, time and priority respectively and are used in add and edit commands.
+They represent deadline, start date, end date, time and priority respectively and are used in `add` and `edit` commands.

 **Purpose of `DateParser`**

-The main purpose of `DateParser` class is to use the natty libraries to convert inputs to dates. `DateParser` class consists of the following methods:
+The main purpose of the `DateParser` class is to use the natty libraries to convert inputs to dates. `DateParser` class consists of the following methods:

 * parse()             : returns a list of potential dates